 Weymouth, MA (617-682-4564)

 If you are an existing patient, you may also utilize Patient Gateway to connect with your doctor or nurse.

 We are committed to providing timely and safe care to all of our patients.
 We are here to help and support you, so please do not hesitate to contact us, whatever your question or concern.

 FAQs for Infertility Patients

 Does COVID-19 impact fertility or pregnancy?
 There is little data at present on the effect of COVID-19 on fertility, pregnancy and the newborn, but preliminary observations to date suggest that there is no significant impact.

 How will you ensure that my eggs/embryos/sperm will remain safe in the lab?
 Frozen eggs, embryos and sperm are safely stored in individual containers in liquid nitrogen tanks.
 The tanks continue to be carefully monitored by laboratory staff.

 Can my new patient consultation be held effectively via telemedicine?
 Yes.
 Similar to an in-person new patient consult, our providers will speak with you about your concerns and discuss options for treatment.

 When will I be able to resume treatment with CIRS?
-At this time, our offices are open for procedural office visits, laboratory testing and intrauterine insemination.
-We will resume IVF on June 1.
-We will continue to update all existing and new patients via this site with timely information as it becomes available.
+At this time, our offices have resumed all normal operations and are open for clinic and procedural visits, laboratory testing and therapies.
+All IVF procedures have also resumed.

 Who should I call if I have a question about my care?
 For questions about your care, please call the center at which you normally receive your care at one of the phone numbers above.
 Our nurses and doctors will help you.